 A Message From the Chief

 Thank you for your interest in the North Charleston Fire Department.
-Our department includes a diverse group of 250 men and women working collectively to accomplish our mission to protect the quality of life in the City of North Charleston from all predictable hazards through prevention and emergency response.
-The mission extends far beyond responding to fires or other emergencies and includes contributing to the quality of life in our City.
+Our department includes a diverse group of 270 men and women working collectively to accomplish our mission to improve and protect the quality of life within our service area through education, prevention and emergency response.
+The mission extends far beyond responding to fires or other emergencies.
 For those who assume that our firefighters are lounging at their stations waiting for an emergency call, our mission statement may seem confusing.
 What does it mean for a fire department to protect quality of life, and what would that look like?

 To see for yourself, you do not need to schedule a visit or tour a station.
 In fact, you may not even find us there.
 Instead, simply look for us as you participate in the things that are important to you and your family.
 Each weekend our crews participate in school festivals, church picnics, neighborhood block parties, corporate family days, charitable fundraisers, and a variety of other events, providing fire safety information and prevention displays.

 We offer medical first responders at sports tournaments, competitive run/walks, and neighborhood service days.
 You may see us on the water providing fire protection to our port community with our fireboat and other marine assets.
 You may see our Squad trucks, which are light SUVs, responding quickly and efficiently to medical calls in busy areas.
 You may see us on bike patrol during large events at North Charleston’s beautiful Riverfront Park, or at a child’s birthday party at North Charleston’s fantastic Fire Museum.
 Late at night, you may see members of our Fire Marshal’s Office at nightclubs and restaurants to ensure the safety of those enjoying the City’s night life.